-The consultation will also assess risk and input into risk management plans and identify any specific care plan needs and facilitate work as appropriate.
-Following consultation, a written summary of the discussion is provided and an action plan of recommendations is agreed, with the overall aim of providing early intervention through building the capacity of residential care workers to effect positive change and establish therapeutic relationships with young people in their care.
+The consultation will also assess any risks and input these into risk management plans and identify any specific care plan needs to facilitate work as appropriate.
+Following the consultation, a written summary of the discussion is provided, and an action plan of recommendations is agreed, with the overall aim of providing early intervention through building the capacity of residential care workers to effect positive change and establish therapeutic relationships with young people in their care.
 All children have monthly MDT meetings, where professionals are involved in care planning to ascertain and develop plans to ensure the needs of the children are met and their care plans reflect this.
-At any MDT there will be the in-house psychiatrist and psychologist in attendance, along with other professionals working with an individual child.
+At all MDT there will be the in-house psychiatrist and psychologist in attendance, along with other professionals working with an individual child.

-The work of the clinician is complemented by the therapeutic environment provided by residential care staff.
+The work of the clinicians is complemented by the therapeutic environment provided by residential care staff.
 The aim is to work collaboratively with the management and staff of the residential homes in developing and sharing a vision of therapeutic work which enhances a young person's life opportunities and choices and helps them maximize their strengths.

-The service provision will be guided and informed by a number of theoretical models as recommended by the clinicians which may include:-
+The service provision will be guided and informed by several theoretical models as recommended by the clinicians which may include: -

 - Child development

 - Psycho-education

+- Developmental trauma

+- Therapeutic parenting (PACE)

 - Attachment Theory

 - SCERT model

 - Functional behaviour Analysis

 - ABC

 - 5 & 7 Ps